robusta-dev/holmesgpt/README.md

 holmes investigate github --github-url https://<PLACEHOLDER> --github-owner <PLACEHOLDER_OWNER_NAME> --github-repository <PLACEHOLDER_GITHUB_REPOSITORY> --github-pat <PLACEHOLDER_GITHUB_PAT>
 ```

 By default GitHub investigation results are displayed in the CLI itself.
-But you can use `--update-issue` to get the results as a comment in the GitHub issue.
+But you can use `--update` to get the results as a comment in the GitHub issue.

 </details>